What is the "New Normal" for the Oil & Gas Industry?

 The results of oversupply and market price crash combined with the pandemic have likely left you looking for even more ways to get benefits out of existing resources and facilities.
 With the squeeze on revenue and CAPEX we have seen a trend that will focus on extending plateau production instead of drilling new wells.
 And as the market permits you will also bring on-line wells that have been choked back or shut in.
 To keep production running with rapidly declining wells, you could be pushed to do costly drilling instead of looking for ways to get added years of revenue out of existing wells.
 And still with less oil production, there is still the issue of methane release, which is more potent to the environment and has become a hot topic of conversation.
 Below, we have suggested solutions to these issues, and more.

-If you have had to shut in wells during this pandemic, you are going to need to avoid some issues when restarting them when it’s over like excessive work for ESPs or dealing with gas caps or water influx that your equipment isn’t ready to handle.
-With a Leistritz Multiphase Pump you can greatly reduce the shock to ESPs and at the same time handle anything coming out of the hole while your wells come back on-line.
+If you have shut-in wells that you are planning to restart, you will encounter issues that may strain your current equipment and artificial lift systems.
+Avoid excessive load and complications from gas cap surges and water ingress.
+With a Leistritz Multiphase Well Service Pump Unit, you can greatly reduce the shock to ESPs, sucker rod pumps and plungers while at the same time manage any production issues as your wells come back flowing again.
 Check out our Mobile Unit to restart your wells pad by pad.

 Boosting the multiphase flow in a single flowline downstream to the process or gas treatment facility can better capture valuable hydrocarbons, which makes sense even in a depressed commodity market.
 Additionally, eliminating stock tanks and reducing production site equipment can achieve better control of methane emissions.
 Check out our line of Multiphase Production Systems to take control of emissions.

 Looking to speak to somebody immediately about your needs?
 Email [email protected] and we will have somebody reach out within a few hours.

 Multiphase Pumps: The Ultimate Tool for Surface Production Technology